 The approach I use is fairly straightforward.
 I first look at the first name of the person.
 Some first names are very predictive — it is unlikely that a Charles is going to be female, and so any Charles we see I will count as male.

-1 I appreciate that gender is more complicated than male/female; unfortunately I don’t think I can do much about it in this case.
+1 I appreciate that gender can be more complicated than male/female; unfortunately I don’t think I can do much about it in this case.